magomimmo/modern-cljs/doc/tutorial-18.md

 automation, the `project.clj` file is becaming more a more dense and convoluted.
 It contains the dependencies pertaining the CLJ codebase, the ones relative to the CLJS codebase and even the ones regarding the unit testing and the enabling of a bREPL session based on nREPL.

-The plugins session is affected by the same kind of roles' mix in the project and so do the few configuration options for the plugins themselves.
+The `:plugins` section is affected by the same kind of roles' mix in the project, and so do the few configuration options for the plugins themselves.
 Don't you think we need more separation of concerns?

 ### Leining profiles

-Starting from the `"2.0.0"` release, [leiningen][5] introduced the [profiles][14] feature, which allows to obtain, if not a shorter `project.clj` at least a superior separation of concerns in its growing sections.
+Starting from the `"2.0.0"` release, [leiningen][5] introduced the [profiles][14] feature, which allows to obtain, if not a shorter `project.clj`, at least a superior separation of concerns in its continuosly growing sections.

 #### User profiles